• Facebook

 This quick and easy Spinach Rice recipe is a tasty way to sneak more greens onto your plate!
 A green spinach paste is stirred into fluffy and flavorful white rice, instantly upgrading this simple side dish with deliciously savory flavors.

-Want to Save This Recipe?
+Save This Recipe!

 Save Recipe

-While I love a refreshing spinach salad now and then, picky eaters aren’t as quick to indulge.
+While I love a refreshing spinach salad or sauteed spinach now and then, picky eaters aren’t as quick to indulge.
 The tender leafy greens are like nature’s own multivitamin, loaded with vitamins, minerals, and antioxidants, making them a great part of any healthy diet.
 If only there was an easier way to get these benefits without having to make a salad every time!

 That’s where this Spinach Rice recipe comes in handy.
 It’s an easy and delicious way to eat more spinach and sneak more nutrients onto a picky eater’s plate.